Carefully Considering the Risks of a BYOD Policy in Healthcare

 Primary Concern of HIPAA Security Rule

 A primary concern a CIO or CCO should consider is the transmission of PHI between providers via text message.
 Even if the purpose behind the communication is treatment related, the HIPAA Security Rule prohibits sending PHI through an unsecured channel, which is almost always the case with texting.
-Moreover, with intermingled work and personal contact lists, the inadvertent sending of PHI to an individual outside of the organization is ever present.
+With intermingled work and personal contact lists, the inadvertent sending of PHI to an individual outside of the organization is ever present.

 Another risk to consider is the storage of PHI in a mobile device’s native texting application.
-Coordinating patient care across a team through a series of text messages can yield great benefits, but the transcript each user creates via a text dialogue presents enormous risks if not locally encrypted.
+Coordinating patient care across a team through a series of text messages can yield great benefits.
+The transcript each user creates via a text dialogue presents enormous risks if not locally encrypted.
 A workforce member who loses his or her phone with unsecured data saved locally just caused his HIPAA Privacy Officer to disclose a breach to OCR.

 A third important risk to consider when rolling out a BYOD policy is to assess the third parties.
 THis includes any vendor associated with the phone applications with access to PHI.
 As the recent HIPAA Omnibus regulations made clear, cloud-based vendors that store PHI are considered business associates under the law.
-If a facility neglects to enter into business associate agreements with these data-storing providers, they will face sanctions when this fact is uncovered after a reportable security incident or HIPAA audit.
+If a facility neglects to enter into business associate agreements with these data-storing providers, they’ll face sanctions when a reportable security incident or HIPAA audit.

 Careful Risk Assessment in Crucial